-Finding out your child has dyslexia allows you to pursue treatment that can help.
-Professionals both in and out of school have different ways of working with your child to help build reading and language skills.
+Finding out your child has dyslexia can be difficult to take in.
+You may worry about what it means for your child’s future.
+But knowing what’s behind your child’s reading challenges makes it easier to find treatment that can help.
+Professionals in and out of school have different ways of working with kids to help build reading and language skills.

+Dyslexia is an issue with language.
 There are no medications for dyslexia.
-But medication can be a treatment for other issues that often co-occur with dyslexia.
-These include ADHD, anxiety and depression.
-It’s also important to know that vision therapy has not been shown to effectively treat dyslexia.
+(It’s also important to know that vision therapy has not been shown to effectively treat dyslexia.)

-Learn about different strategies and therapies that can help children with dyslexia.
+Learn about dyslexia treatment, including strategies and therapies that can help kids with dyslexia.

 Instruction and Support for Dyslexia

 The formal name for this type of instruction is multisensory structured language education (MSLE).
-The programs that use it are multisensory, highly structured and sequential.
-Experts often consider multisensory instruction to be the gold standard for teaching kids with dyslexia to read.
+Multisensory teaching uses sight, sound, movement, and touch to help kids connect language to words.
+Experts often consider it the gold standard for teaching kids with dyslexia to read.

 Multisensory instruction also gives kids a lot of opportunity to “overlearn” material.
 This happens through repetition.
-It also happens by students using what they’ve learned in different contexts.
+It also happens by having kids use what they’ve learned in different contexts.

 These programs have different names and use different materials.
-But they all have a structured approach that is explicit, systematic and cumulative.
+But they all have a structured approach.
 The programs are intensive and are taught one-on-one or in small groups.
 Their goal is to improve spoken and written language skills.

-Many of these multisensory techniques can also be used at home.
+You can also try many of these multisensory techniques at home.

 Specialized instruction isn’t the only way schools help kids with dyslexia.
-If your child has an IEP or a 504 plan, he might get formal accommodations, such as extra time on tests or copies of teachers’ notes.
-If he doesn’t have an IEP or a 504 plan, his teacher might give him informal supports.
+If your child has an IEP or a 504 plan, the school might provide accommodations, like extra time on tests or copies of teachers’ notes.

 Therapies for Dyslexia

-Dyslexia is an issue with language.
-Problems often begin with phonological awareness, a language skill that is critical for reading.
+Since dyslexia is an issue with language, challenges often begin with phonological awareness, a language skill that is critical for reading.

 Kids with poor phonological awareness have trouble recognizing and working with the sounds in words.
-They are much more likely to struggle with learning to read.
+They’re much more likely to struggle with learning to read.

-Professionals who provide this type of therapy include psychologists, teachers, reading specialists, learning specialists and speech-language pathologists (SLPs) who focus on learning issues.
-They work in schools and also in private settings.
+Professionals who provide this type of help include psychologists, teachers, reading specialists, learning specialists, and speech-language pathologists (SLPs) who focus on learning challenges.
+Some specialists work in schools and others in private settings.

-These specialists can use numerous strategies to build phonological awareness and other reading skills.
+They use lots of different strategies to build phonological awareness and other reading skills.
 They might work on rhyming, for instance.
-They may help kids recognize syllables by having them clap out the ones in their names.
+Or they may help kids recognize syllables by having them clap out the ones in their names.

 Ways to Help With Dyslexia at Home